 Yes, but there are some caveats to that.

-I use to train in person, but have since switched to primarily online coaching.
+I use to train in person but have since switched to primarily online coaching.
 Honestly, I switched because it fit my lifestyle better, allowing me to explore, travel, and have more freedom.
 That being said, it also allows me to reach more people.
-And, I find it is actually a better fit for a lot of people.
+Surprisingly, I find it a better fit for a lot of people.

 It’s cheaper for me, so, I can pass on that savings to my clients.
-Also, it’s way easier to fit around people’s busy schedules.
-A lot of people don’t really need an in-person coach all of the time, they just need guidance and self-assurance.
-And, for the times that need a more personal meeting, video calls can normally make this gap
+It’s also way easier to fit around people’s busy schedules.
+A lot of people don’t really need an in-person coach all of the time, they just need guidance, a plan, and possibly self-assurance.
+And, for the times that need a more personal meeting, video calls can normally fil this gap.

-But, that being said, it’s not for everyone.
+That being said, it’s not for everyone.
 If I don’t think it’s right for you, I’ll tell you.
-I am a fitness coach because I’m good at it and like seeing results, if it doesn’t work out, it doesn’t work out.
+I am a fitness coach because I’m good at it and like seeing results, if it’s not working out I would happy to help you find someone that can meet your needs.

 How much do you charge?

 Nothing, I just do a fair exchange for your soul.
 Kidding.
-My rates are listed on my Coaching page.
+My rates are listed on my Coaching page, but these can vary based on a litany of factors, just ask.

 Why should I pay you?